AdityaSharma1303/Studying-Agri-and-Credit-relation-in-India-/README.md

+** This is very much a learning project, and I would genuinely appreciate any feedback, corrections, or suggestions.
+Feel free to reach out at adityasharma13032003@gmail.com. ***

 India's premier crop insurance scheme, Pradhan Mantri Fasal Beema Yojna, used to be automatic before 2020: if you took out a farm loan, you were signed up for insurance with the premium deducted